CALL TODAY:

 The procedure establishes guidelines for the proper handling of protective orders and conditions of bond, from their entry into the computer system to the disposition of violations through reports and arrests.
 These procedures are used when the officers determine that a violation of a protective order has occurred during the investigation of a family disturbance.

-Attorney for Violations of a Protection Order in San Antonio, TX
+Attorney For Violations Of A Protection Order In San Antonio, TX

 If you are accused of violating a protective order or the conditions of bond in a domestic violence case, then contact an experienced criminal defense attorney in San Antonio, TX.
 Don Flanary is experienced in representing both men and women charged with domestic violence after a family disturbance in Bexar County.